Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 1. Select the checkboxes of the products you want to delete.
   The editing toolbar is displayed above the product list.

-2. Click the [FINALLY DELETE PRODUCTS] button in the toolbar.
+2. Click the [FINALLY DELETE PRODUCTS] button in the editing toolbar.
   The button changes to [DELETING...].
 The *Products finally deleted* pop-up window is displayed, indicating the number of finally deleted products.

   ![Product finally deleted](../../Assets/Screenshots/PIM/Products/RecycleBin/ProductFinallyDeleted.png "[Product finally deleted]")